problem solving and decision making

 Problem-solving and decision-making are crucial skills in both personal and organizational contexts.
 For individuals, they enable objective choices, while in organizations, especially as one advances through the ranks, they become essential to navigate increasingly complex situations.

 Someone who knows how to solve problems efficiently has higher chances of getting promoted in the corporate world, as it demands more than just technical skills.
-PSDM is actually a strategic thinking skill.
+PSDM is actually a thinking skill.

 Effective problem-solving and decision-making (PSDM) also requires the right attitude toward challenges.
 If your initial reaction to problems is avoidance, the PSDM approach will likely feel ineffective.
 A proactive approach to challenges is essential to maximize your PSDM capabilities.

 This guide will take you through the SAPADAPPA framework, a structured approach designed to help tackle problems methodically.
-SAPADAPPA, coined by problem-solving and management experts, stands for Situation Analysis, Problem Analysis, Decision Analysis, and Potential Problem Analysis.
+SAPADAPPA, coined by problem-solving and management experts, stands for Situation Analysis, Problem Analysis, Decision Analysis, and Potential Problem Analysis

 Each phase offers a step-by-step breakdown of activities designed to simplify complex decision-making and problem-solving situations.
 Let’s explore each stage in detail.